tsgrp/HPI/README.md

-OpenContent Management Suite (OCMS)
+Alfresco Content Accelerator (ACA)
 ===
+Note - the Alfresco Content Accelerator was previously known as:
+  - OpenContent Management Suite (OCMS)
-Note - OCMS was previously the OpenContent High Performance Interface (HPI).
-Any documentation references to "HPI" should be considered equivalent to "OCMS".
+  - OpenContent High Performance Interface (HPI)

+Any documentation references to "OCMS" or "HPI" should be considered equivalent to "ACA".

 Please see the <a href='https://github.com/tsgrp/hpi/wiki'>wiki</a> for documentation